drs22Col/VirtualDive/README.md

-# Project Title: Larval Dispersal Simulation and Visualization
+# Larval Dispersal Simulation and Visualization

 PDSB project to create a program that formats raw ocean current vectors and outputs them into a larval dispersal simulator